-It is reasonable to expect some wear and tear in your property, since someone occupying your rental property will leave a few marks here and there.
-For example, there might be a few water stains on a kitchen countertop when a renter is living in your unit.
+It is reasonable to expect some wear and tear in your rental properties, since people occupying them will leave a few marks here and there.
+For example, there might be a few water stains on a kitchen countertop when tenants are living in your rental units.
 You can’t always expect that your rental property will look like the day it was newly constructed if you are renting it out to tenants.
 A bit of deterioration here and there is not something to be too concerned about.

 So, what are some examples of normal wear and tear?

 Scuffs and scrapes on a wooden floor

 Enamel on sinks and bathtubs appear worn away

 Even with so many benefits of accepting tenants with pets, the majority of landlords remain skeptical of allowing them into their rental properties.
 They are also less likely to want to continuously change their pet’s living environment.

 For this reason, once accepted, pet owners are likely to rent for longer periods as they have limited options.

 Broken toilet seat or handle